zeroecco/boundless/documentation/site/pages/introduction/proof-lifecycle.md

   - This allows you to offload execution from your application (onchain to offchain).
   - Allow for the same trust assumptions as onchain (magic of ZK).
   - Provide a portable way to verify your program both offchain and onchain.
-- That’s great, show me the good stuff:
+- That's great, show me the good stuff:
   - Workflow diagram of a standard onchain application (think excalidraw) utilising a ZK proof to offload execution to the prover.
   - High level discussion of tradeoffs for verifiable compute on Boundless: latency, price, speed etc.